riverford/graphql-builder/README.md

 # graphql-builder

-## *** IMPORTANT: This is a Fork to allow the library to work with React Native/Reagent 0.8 ***
+## *** IMPORTANT: This is a fork to allow the library to work with React Native/Reagent 0.8 ***

 This library removes the dependency on cuerdas so no camel/kebab/pascal transformation is done.

 See issue: https://github.com/retro/graphql-builder/issues/4

-Original library is found here: https://github.com/retro/graphql-builder
+The original library and documentation is found here: https://github.com/retro/graphql-builder

-GraphQL client library for Clojure and ClojureScript.

 ## License